cs396-web-dev/winter2022/pages/syllabus.md

     * No work will be accepted 48 hours after the deadline (unless you work with the Dean of Students).

 To apply your "late credits" to an assignment, please fill out <a href="https://forms.gle/W5BeMPimUDMUgDqw9" target="_blank">this form</a>
-* If you don't fill out the form, we will apply a late penalty to your HW submission.
+* You must fill out the form in order for your grader to apply your late credits.

+#### A Caveat
+In this course, each assignment builds on the previous one, so turning things in late can make the next assignment more stressful.
+We strongly encourage you to only use the late credits when you absolutely need to use them, so that you can avoid falling behind.

 #### What if I need more support?
 If you need more leniency beyond the 7 credit system because of extraordinary circumstances, please reach out to the Dean of Students and work with them to come up with a plan.
 Sarah cannot grant further accommodations without involvement from the student affairs people, to be fair to other students.